About Us

 Damien Bol is Associate Professor at the Department of Political Economy of King’s College London.
 His research is at the intersection of political behavior, comparative politics and political economy.
 He studies how political institutions shape the behavior of voters and parties and how these actors shape political institutions in return.
 He is the Director of the Quantitative Political Economy Research Group of King’s College London.

-Jennifer Gandhi is Professor of Political Science at Emory University.
+Jennifer Gandhi is Professor of Political Science at Yale University.
 Her research focuses on authoritarian regimes and democratic transitions, with a particular focus on institutions such as legislatures and elections.
-She is the author of Political Institutions under Dictatorship (Cambridge University Press, 2008) and co-editor of The Handbook of Comparative Political Institutions (Routledge, 2015).
+She is the author of Political Institutions under Dictatorship (Cambridge University Press,2008) and co-editor of The Handbook of Comparative Political Institutions (Routledge, 2015).

 Hilary Matfess is an Assistant Professor at the Josef Korbel School of International Studies at the University of Denver and a Research Fellow at the Research on International Policy Implementation Lab.
 Her research focuses on gender and governance, particularly in conflict-affected contexts.
 Her first book is Women and the War on Boko Haram (Zed Books 2017).